VSadov/VSadov.github.io/_posts/2016-09-17-managed-refs-CLR.md

 In fact the aliasing "true pointer" implementation is not even strictly guaranteed.
 For example in calls done via remoting it is permitted for a conforming CLI implementation to implement ```&``` parameters as copy-in/copy-out.

 * Fields and array elements are not permitted to have ```&``` types. ```&``` cannot be boxed either.
 These restrictions are a bit artificial.
 It just makes the job of GC easier if ```&``` themselves are never on the heap.
-In theory ```&``` fields and the like could be permitted and would allow for strange object topologies that are entirely alive via referring to each other via internal ```&``` pointers.
+In theory ```&``` fields and the like could be permitted and would allow for strange object topologies that are entirely alive by referring to each other via internal ```&``` pointers.
 There is, however, not a lot of value in that.

 * Managed pointer cannot point to another managed pointer.
 Since managed pointers cannot be on the heap, there is a little reason to allow this and disallowing makes the type system simpler.
-Note that it is permitted for a ```&``` to point to a regular reference type variable ```O```.
+Note that it is permitted for a managed pointer ```&``` to point to unmanaged pointers ```*``` or regular reference type variables ```O```.

 * Managed pointers ```&``` are not interchangeable with object references ```O``` - they never point to same locations.
 While it is possible to cast ```&``` to an unmanaged pointer ```*```, it is extremely unsafe.
 If the referent was an unpinned heap object, the numeric value of the pointer is meaningless and using such pointer can cause AVs or heap corruptions.